helius-lab/timelapsbox/README.md

 - Detailed logging with timestamps
 - Customizable video quality and framerate settings
 - Error handling and recovery
+- Support for RAW+JPEG capture for maximum quality

 ## Planned Features